ninetailed-inc/ninetailed-examples/marketing-contentful-next/README.md

   - **Content Preview API - access token** (CONTENTFUL_PREVIEW_TOKEN)
 - Go back and select the **Content management tokens** tab.
 - Generate a **Personal Access Token** (CONTENTFUL_MANAGEMENT_TOKEN) and copy it immediately to your note.
-- Because Contentful provides individual environments for you to work with, you must specify the environment name in the credentials.
+- At last, because Contentful provides individual environments for you to work with, you must specify the environment name in the credentials.
 In case you don't use environments enter 'master' (without quotes) as the **Contentful Environment Name** (CONTENTFUL_ENVIRONMENT).
-Otherwise, provide your chosen environment in the credentials.
+Otherwise, provide your chosen environmental name in the credentials.